About Our Library

 Just three years later in March 2007, OPL was selected to receive the Alabama Library Association Blue Ribbon Standards Award.
 Only ten Alabama Public Libraries had attained Blue Ribbon level at that time.

-Now it is 2018 and the library looks much different than it did when it opened in 1948.
+The library looks much different than it did when it opened in 1948.
 OPL is still home to many books for people of all ages, but there is also a mobile charging station and a 3D printer.
 Oneonta Public Library remains community-centered and looks forward to the years ahead.

 For more information, visit the library's website.